 There are two main solutions that can help you can track your drivers:

-Telematics solutions are systems that use GPS technology and onboard diagnostics (OBD) to track vehicles.
+Telematics technologies are systems that use GPS and onboard diagnostics (OBD) to track vehicles.
 Known as GPS vehicle tracking, telematics systems record information and send data via cellular networks.
 The onboard telematics device is commonly referred to as a black box.

 The telematics device has several key components, such as a GPS receiver, accelerometer, and interface.
 This enables you to track vehicle location, speed, and engine performance.

-The biggest problem with telematics is its cost.
+The biggest problem with fleet telematics is its cost.

 For telematics to work, you need to retrofit each vehicle with a telematics device.
 Which requires a decent amount of capital.